 Nikola Corporation Investors: Company Investigated by the Portnoy Law Firm

 LOS ANGELES, Sept.
-10, 2020 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Nikola Corporation ("Nikola" or the "Company") (NASDAQ:NKLA) investors that the firm has initiated an investigation into possible securities fraud, and may file a class action on behalf of investors.
+15, 2020 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Nikola Corporation ("Nikola" or the "Company") (NYSE:NKLA) investors that the firm has initiated an investigation into possible securities fraud, and may file a class action on behalf of investors.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 310-692-8883 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.